techfolios/template-old/projects/LEGv8-Processor.md

 One of the instruction we implemented is the CBZ instruction.
 CBZ is a conditional branch instruction that performs a branch if the register is equal to zero.
 The conditional branch is a test that determines what the next PC value will be.
 Thus, it requires three NOPs to handle control hazards compared to the two NOPs necessary for handling data hazards.
 We added the CBZ instruction in the controller of the CPU, setting the necessary inputs for each part of the controller.

-Through this project, we were able to gain a better understanding of how the pipeline works by implementing the new computer instructions and writing code to deal with the hazards that can occur in the pipeline by using NOPs both in the program and in the CPU.
+Through this project, I was able to gain a better understanding of how the pipeline works by implementing the new computer instructions and writing code to deal with the hazards that can occur in the pipeline by using NOPs both in the program and in the CPU.
+This is also one of the projects that developed my interest in how the hardware of a computer works.